 Example: The first point of a 4-point roll stops at 100° of rotation.
 The second point stops exactly at 180° of rotation.
-There is no downgrade for point number two.
+There is no downgrade for the second 80° of rotation.

 - 26.6.3 If any errors observed immediately following the final maneuver of the preceding figure are corrected before beginning the subsequent figure, only the preceding figure shall receive the deduction. - 26.6.4 Failure to correct such errors shall result in a downgrade to both figures.